Sign up for my monthly newsletter and receive a free aromatherapy ebook.

 Viewing the body from inside brings awareness to feelings, movements, and intentions, and is quite distinct from our society’s emphasis on the body as perceived from the outside.

-To uncover the early history of Somatics, we depend on oral history, fragments mentioned by the way in exercise books, a passing reference to a teacher, or a footnote in a history of dance.
-However, we do know that early pioneers of this movement included, for example, Francois Delsarte, Genevieve Stebbins, Bess Mensendieck, Leo Kofler, and Emile Jacques-Dalcroze.
+Discerning the early history of somatics requires finding oral history, brief mentions in exercise books, passing references to a teacher, or a footnote in a history of dance.
+Pioneers in the field included Francois Delsarte, Genevieve Stebbins, Bess Mensendieck, Leo Kofler, and Emile Jacques-Dalcroze.

-These people shared a new vision of embodiment which differed from the dominant models in biomedicine, physical education, religion, and classical ballet.
-For example, instead of training dancers and athletes to shape their bodies to fit a normative classical form, they encouraged individual expressiveness and a return to a more natural body, letting forms of movement emerge from within rather than imposing them—what somatics practitioners call "inhabiting" the body.
+Their new vision of embodiment differed from the dominant models in biomedicine, physical education, religion, and classical ballet.
+For example, instead of training dancers and athletes to shape their bodies to fit a normative classical form, they encouraged individual expressiveness and a return to a more natural body, allowing forms of movement to emerge from within rather than imposing them—what somatics practitioners call "inhabiting" the body.

 In the late 1800s, F. M. Alexander in Melbourne, Australia, and Leo Kofler in New York both experienced chronic laryngitis for which physicians could find no cause or cure.
-Both men conducted independent healing investigations and discovered that as they learned to fully inhabit their body movements, posture, and voice, they were healed.
-Similar stories are told of Moshe Feldenkrais, Ida Rolf, Gerda Alexander, Ilsa Middendorf, and many others who discovered healing capacities inherent in heightened bodily experience.
+Conducting independent healing investigations, Alexander and Kofler both discovered that learning to fully inhabit their body movements, posture, and voice, healed the laryngitis.
+Similar experiences happened to Moshe Feldenkrais, Ida Rolf, Gerda Alexander, Ilsa Middendorf, and others who discovered healing capacities inherent in heightened bodily experience.

-Because the innovators of somatic education lived within a comparatively silent world of non-verbal practices, few texts have articulated the early work.
-Much of the early knowledge, therefore, has been lost.
-World War I broke up the early interdisciplinary Somatics community, leaving individual schools intact but isolated and fragmented.
-World War II further dispersed the pioneers, forcing many to put aside the more visionary aspects of their work, and to eke out a living as refugees, marketing their work under the more acceptable forms of physical rehabilitation or psychotherapy.
+Because the innovators of somatic education worked mostly with non-verbal practices, few texts describe the early work, and much of the early knowledge has been lost.
+World War I broke up the early interdisciplinary somatics community.
+World War II further scattered the pioneers.
+Many had to put aside the more visionary aspects of their work and eke out a living as refugees, marketing their work under the more acceptable forms of physical rehabilitation or psychotherapy.